 The government of Mainland China has adopted direct selling and anti-pyramiding regulations that impose significant restrictions and limitations on the way we do business.
 Most notably, the regulations include a restriction on the use of multi-level compensation, which is the basis of how we compensate our sales force outside of Mainland China.
 We have structured our business model in Mainland China based on several factors: our interpretation of applicable regulations, the guidance we have received from government officials, our understanding of the practices of other international direct selling companies operating in Mainland China, and our understanding as to how regulators are interpreting and enforcing the regulations.
-In Mainland China, we utilize sales employees and contractual sales promoters to sell products through our retail stores and through our website, and independent direct selling companies in the market and reflective of the compensation of our Sales Leaders globally.
-The nature of the political, regulatory and legal systems in Mainland China gives regulators may change the way in which they currently interpret and enforce the direct selling regulations as they deem appropriate to promote social order.
+In Mainland China, we utilize sales employees and contractual sales promoters to sell products through our retail stores and through our website, and independent direct sellers who can also sell products away from our stores where we have obtained direct sales licenses.
+We generally compensate our Sales Leaders at a level that is competitive with other direct selling companies in the market and reflective of the compensation of our Sales Leaders globally.
+The nature of the political, regulatory and legal systems in Mainland China gives regulatory agencies at both the local and central levels of government broad discretion to interpret and enforce regulations as they deem appropriate to promote social order.
 We face a risk that regulators may change the way in which they currently interpret and enforce the direct selling regulations.